 Whether partial or full coverage is useful for you depends above all on the age and value of your car.
 For a new car, fully comprehensive coverage is usually the right protection.
-If you are in leasing agreements, a comprehensive package may even be mandatory.
+A comprehensive package may even be mandatory if you are in leasing agreements.

 Everyone in Germany needs at least third-party coverage or KFZ-Haftpflichtversicherung to be able to drive a car legally.
 Because what happens when you have an accident and damage other cars or people?

-As you can already understand this insurance is a minimum and will cover the only costs for third parties who involved in an accident caused by you.
+As you can already understand, this insurance is a minimum and will cover the only costs for third parties who are involved in an accident caused by you.

-!Notice that foreigners who bought their car in other countries and brought in Germany will need to have German car insurance even if they have a foreign or European already.
+!Foreigners who bought their cars in other countries and brought them to Germany will need to have German car insurance even if they have foreign or European coverage.

 What does it cover:

 - Claims of third parties as a result of personal, material, and financial damage through a car accident, such as healing costs, compensation for a loss of earnings, repair of vehicle costs, etc.